omarhalawa3301/gam/README.md

 ![title](example-files/ref_visuals/test_qqplot.png "Small Test Plots")

-To run `gam` on a **large** test example (using files in this repo) (should take ~22 minutes for this run as it contains 900,000 SNPs and 207 samples, no multithreading implemented yet):
+To run `gam` on a **large** test example with recommended arguments (using files in this repo) (should take ~2 hours for this run as it contains 900,000 SNPs and 207 samples with no multithreading implemented yet):
 ```
-gam -l -g example-files/lab3_gwas.vcf.gz -p example-files/lab3_gwas.phen
+gam -l -g example-files/test2.vcf.gz -p example-files/test.phen --dir large_test_run --out large_test --covar example-files/lab3_gwas.eigenvec
 ```
 Similarly to the small test run, outputs should be under the _example-files_ directory (references also found in sub-directories for cross-checking)